 I frequently get asked, “You send out a Quote Of the Day?
 Everyday?
 How interesting!
 Why?”

-I think it is time to outline the history of the Quote, and how it came about.
+I think it is time to outline the history of the Gratitude Burst and how it came about.
 I do not know the actual start date of the Quote of the Day, but something came up at work one day when a manager made a decision and it was absurd; this was back in 1990, I think.
 I remember the project (AWS), I remember the group, and I remember the people.
 Anyway, the decision that was made was one of those things that you stop and ask yourself, “How in the world does that decision make any sense?”
 Some manager decided something that I certainly did not agree with, so I sent out a snippet to my coworkers as “The Quote of the Day.”
 This little sarcastic habit was very infrequent and was only emailed out to a handful of people in my immediate department.

 The rest of the history is a blur!
-I started to send out a quote on a regular basis.
+I started to send out a quote regularly.
 It was a lot less on the sarcasm, and it was based on something I read, or heard, or thought was inspiring.
 No longer was the email restricted to my coworkers, but I started sending it out to friends over the internet.
 Back in the early 90s, the internet was still relatively new and not everyone had an email address.
 Everything was done manually back then.
 I maintained my own distribution list and would have to add someone by typing in their email address.
 When someone no longer wanted the Quote, I would get an email and I would have to delete them… again manually.

 The Quote of the Day started to become popular.
 Recipients of the list would forward it on to people whom they thought would enjoy it.
 After some time, they would get tired of forwarding on the email, so I would get requests to add their friends to the list.
 Again, another manual process.
 I remember adding people based on what a friend would say and then getting back a harsh email from the recipient asking to be taken off the list!
 This was well before spam was an issue and double opt-in lists did not exist!